semi-dlc/flowt-bb/README.md

 # FLOWT – AI-Powered Sustainable Freight Ridesharing
 FLOWT matches unused trucking capacity with shippers that need space.
 The platform combines a marketplace for offers and requests with an agent that coordinates live supply and demand, helping logistics teams collaborate, and filling empty miles.

+## TODO
+- Connect to OSM to calculate route and get coordinates of places when entering data.
+- Connect app to invoices and Bill of Loadings.

 ## Product Highlights
 - B2B freight marketplace where carriers publish open capacity and shippers post their loads.